joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/europe/100000008099714/britain-omicron-coronavirus.html?searchResultPosition=3

 **Dorsey’s Twitter Departure Hints at Tech Moguls’ Restlessness**\
-`Jack Dorsey’s departure after six years as Twitter’s chief executive hints at how little fun the titans of tech seem to be having.`\
+`Jack Dorsey, who is stepping down after six years as Twitter’s chief executive, is one of tech leaders who seem to have grown tired of managing their empires.`\
 https://nytimes.com/2021/11/30/technology/dorsey-twitter-big-tech-ceos.html?searchResultPosition=4

 **The Gator Finds a Place at the Tailgate**\